jittabun/Capstone-Project/README.md

 # Capstone-Project
 Doing Some Self Learning
-This is Some Code that I have Learned and doing Project
+This is Some Code that I have Learned and implement it